e271828e/Flight.jl/docs/notes/design/framework_spec.md

 mid-run (the freeze, [§9.3][s9-3]).
 The one liveness-adjacent display rule is the orphan case: a read-only widget whose claiming device's task has died renders the fact in its provenance — "claimed by `T16000M` — task dead", the heartbeat surfaced in place ([§10.2][s10-2]).
+What it displays beside that fact is the ordinary snapshot value, the orphaned slot's last drained level: an orphan widget is a read-only rendering like any other, never a blanked one.
 An orphaned slot is therefore visible where the user is looking, not only in the status panel.

 The panel-authoring calling convention — what the drawing context carries, how widgets name their component's ports, how an assembly's panel composes